PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 Save the business rule.

-Similarly, you can associate up to 3 PowerActions in each Business Rule.
+You can associate up to three PowerActions in each Business Rule.

 Execute PowerAction from Business Rules